Francis Sheehy-Skeffington: Student years

 In 1896 (aged 17), he enrolled in University College, then run by the Jesuits and located on St Stephen's Green in the centre of Dublin.
 He stayed at the college long enough to earn a master's degree.
 Skeffington was a well-known figure at the college, individualistic and unconventional in temperament.
 He was active in student politics and debating societies, including the Literary and Historical Society, which he revived in 1897.

-His closest companions in his student days were James Joyce and Thomas Kettle (the latter later became his brother-in-law).
+His closest companions in his student days were James Joyce and Tom Kettle (the latter later became his brother-in-law).
 In protest against uniformity of dress, Skeffington refused to shave, and wore knickerbockers with long socks, which earned him the nickname "Knickerbockers".
 He was an ardent proponent of women's rights, and wore a Votes for Women badge.
 He was an equally ardent advocate of pacifism and vegetarianism, and he denounced smoking, drinking, and vivisection.
-He was a vegetarian and a teetotaller.
 But he did permit himself chocolate, and apparently he was often seen with a bar of milk chocolate in his pocket.